-- (3) The power of destruction of articles in subsection (2) is in addition to any other power of destruction in or under this Act. - (4) Destruction of an article under this Act may include any container, crate, baggage, package or mail which carries it. - (5) Packaging of an article may be considered as not part of a consignment and may be destroyed, if considered to pose a biosecurity risk, whether or not the article is destroyed. - (6) If the article to be destroyed appears to be of or above the value as specified by regulation, a biosecurity officer shall obtain the written approval of the Secretary, before arranging for its destruction. - (7) The manner of destruction of articles under this section is as prescribed or as specified by the Director and the importer or owner of the article, if known, shall be invited to witness the destruction. - (8) Notice of an intention to destroy any article shall be given to the importer or owner in writing before the action is taken, if the importer or owner is known.
+- (3) The power of destruction of articles in subsection (2) is in addition to any other power of destruction in or under this Act. - (4) Destruction of an article under this Act may include any container, crate, baggage, package, mail, item or any other matter which carries it. - (5) Packaging of an article may be considered as not part of a consignment and may be destroyed, if considered to pose a biosecurity risk, whether or not the article is destroyed. - (6) The manner of destruction of articles under this section is as specified or approved by the Director and the importer or owner of the article, if known, must be invited to witness the destruction. - (7) The Director must give notice of an intention to destroy any article to the importer or owner in writing before the action is taken, if the importer or owner is known. - (8) No compensation is payable to the importer for destruction of an article under this section. - (9) The charges for destruction of an article under this section are as prescribed or specified.